Senior Mental Health: 6 Ways to Improve Cognition & Emotion as We Age

 The good news about Senior Mental Health

 Staying connected and maintaining strong, meaningful social connections with friends and family goes a long way towards preventing mental health issues in seniors.
+The CDC reports that social support is associated with reduced risk of mental illness, physical illness and even mortality.

 A variety of avenues exist—many at no cost—for older adults to stay sharp and boost their mood.